 - Balance committee recommendations with information gained from the research

 - Many associations (particularly medical) require field professionals on the committee to qualify for credit from a national or local organization

-Whether you are conducting an one-on-one interview, a focus group or facilitating an educational programing committee meeting, ask the participants questions about:
+Whether you are conducting a one-on-one interview, a focus group or facilitating an educational programming committee meeting, ask the participants questions about: